Simek/XPather/README.md

 ### Features

 - evaluating XPath (using [jQuery XPath](http://github.com/jfirebaugh/jquery-xpath)), so forget about not working expressions
 - matched nodes content preview in sidebar
+- functions and attributes shortcuts
 - scroll viewport to selected node

 ### Keyboard shortcuts